tagomoris/maccro/README.md

 #### `Maccro#register(name, before, after, **kwarg_options)`

+Register a macro rule to the global dictionary.

 * name: a symbol to represents the rule
 * before: a string of Ruby code which matches to be rewritten
 * after: a string of Ruby code which replaces the matched part